3 Keys to Setting Boundaries for Children

 In my classroom, I had three basic rules: Respect Yourself, Respect Others, and Respect Possessions.
 These rules were explained with examples of showing what respect looked like.
 For example, “Respect Others” meant that students didn’t argue or backtalk to the teacher, didn’t hit or yell at their peers, followed the established routines so that everyone was treated fairly, and used manners like please and thank you.

 To help you get started thinking, I am including a list of suggested rules and brief explanations.
-Two things to remember.
-(1) These are only suggestions.
-(2) Keep the number of rules low.
+Two things to remember: (1) these are only suggestions and (2) don’t use every suggestion so you can keep the number of rules low.

 - Follow directions the first time